carlosmirandalevy/iadb_proposal/instructions.md

 # Elements of the Proposal

+The proposal that will be generated should include the following 5 elements:

 1. Abstract of the Proposal.
    Abstract posing the research question, a sound justification of why the proposed study is relevant, and the likely implications in policymaking.